-V. PRELIMINARY DETERMINATION OF NO SHIPMENTS
+VI.
+PRELIMINARY DETERMINATION OF NO SHIPMENTS

-On September 20, 2019, Synn submitted a letter certifying that it had no exports or sales of subject merchandise into the United States during the POR.
-CBP did not have any information to contradict these claims of no shipments during the POR.
+On September 30, 2020, Synn submitted a letter certifying that it had no exports or sales of subject merchandise into the United States during the POR.
+Currently, the record contains no information which contradicts Synn's claim, and we will revisit this issue following these preliminary results if we receive additional information from CBP.
 Therefore, pursuant to our preliminarily determination to treat YP and Synn as distinct respondents for the purposes of this administrative review, as discussed immediately above, and based on evidence on this record, we preliminarily determine that Synn did not have any reviewable transactions during the POR.
 Consistent with Commerce's practice, we will not rescind the review with respect to Synn, but rather will complete the review and issue instructions to CBP based on the final results.